SE::Yandex::Balaboba - Balaboba text parser

-SE::Yandex::Balaboba - text scraper from Balaboba.The scraper retrieves texts from the service of the same name.
+SE::Yandex::Balaboba - a parser for texts from Balaboba.Retrieves texts from the service of the same name.

-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
+You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.

-A-Parser functionality allows you to save the parsing settings for the SE::Yandex::Balaboba scraper for further use (presets), set up a parsing schedule and much more.
+A-Parser functionality allows you to save parsing settings for the SE::Yandex::Balaboba parser for future use (presets), set a parsing schedule, and much more.

-Results can be saved in the form and structure that you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

 Collected data